Trump Wiretapped? Intelligence Community Collected Information On Trump Team

 — Donald J. Trump (@realDonaldTrump) March 4, 2017

 This allegation has been widely debunked.
-David Nunes, the California congressman who is the Chairman of the House Intelligence Committee, is among the public figures who have discredited Trump’s wiretapping claims.
-With modern technology “wiretapping” is no longer a thing.
+David Nunes is among the public figures who have discredited Trump’s wiretapping claims.

-However, the Trump team found themselves frustrated with the media’s focus on Trump’s language over the content of his allegation–that the Trump team had been spied on.
-Press Secretary Sean Spicer has went to great lengths to explain and defend the President’s words.
+However, the Trump team found themselves frustrated with the media’s focus on Trump’s language over the content of his allegation — that the Trump team had been spied on.
+Press Secretary Sean Spicer has gone to great lengths to explain and defend the president’s words.

 “I think the president has been very clear when he talked about this… he meant surveillance.”

-FBI Director James Comey definitively repudiated the claim that Trump Tower was wiretapped in what was taken by many to be the last word on the issue, but the debate raged on as others pointed to recently released WikiLeaks e-mails pointing to widespread surveillance of civilians by the CIA and inconsistent reporting by The New York Times that showed the FBI had collected “wiretapped” data.
+FBI Director James Comey definitively repudiated the claim that Trump Tower was wiretapped in what was taken by many to be the last word on the issue, but the debate raged on as others pointed to recently released WikiLeaks emails pointing to widespread surveillance of civilians by the CIA and allegedly inconsistent reporting by the New York Times that showed the FBI had collected “wiretapped” data.

 The situation is further complicated by claims of Russian involvement.

-On Monday, David Nunes asked encouraged anyone with relevant information regarding surveillance of President-elect Trump or his transition team to come forward and speak to the House Intelligence Committee.
+On Monday, David Nunes encouraged anyone with relevant information regarding supposed surveillance of then President-elect Trump or his transition team to come forward and speak to the House Intelligence Committee.
 An anonymous whistleblower from the intelligence community came forward with information.

-After David Nunes briefed President Trump on the confidential information, he briefed President Trump.
-Here’s what we know.
+David Nunes briefed President Trump on the confidential information, and this is what has been revealed.

 “First, I recently confirmed on numerous occasions the intelligence community incidentally collected information about US citizens involved in the Trump transition.”

 It is important to note that Nunes confirmed that the intelligence community collected information on members of the Trump transition team between the election in November and the inauguration in January.
 Nunes emphasized that this information was legally collected.
 Does this vindicate Trump’s claims of having been wiretapped?
 To some, it does.
 To others, it doesn’t.
-The fact is this information was collected and possibly monitored, but it was “incidentally” collected–meaning it does not appear that any members of the Trump team were specifically targeted.
+The fact is, this information was collected and possibly monitored, but it was “incidentally” collected — meaning it does not appear that any members of the Trump team were specifically targeted.

 Nunes said that the NSA had been “very, very helpful” with disseminating information on what was collected and why, but the FBI has not yet complied.